-My family and I have been serving as church planting missionaries to Thailand since 2010.
-My wife and 3 beautiful daughters.
+My family and I have been serving as church planting missionaries to Thailand since 2011.

-This is to introduce you to our family and the ministry God has given us.
-After reviewing the information, if the Lord leads, we would be honored for the opportunity to partner with you through prayer and/or financial support.
+This is to introduce you to our family and the ministry God has given us there.
+We would be honored for the opportunity to partner with you to reach Thailand with the Gospel of the Lord Jesus.

 - 2019 Furlough Goals

 - The Land to Which We Are Called